Marozz91/Vacations-Project/README.md

 Click on the "Choose File" button and select the database file from the "database" folder in the project directory.

-Click on the "Go" button to import the database.
+Click on the "Import" button to import the database.

 ## Install Dependencies: